Good Behaviour Licence

 The original suspension period and breach suspension period are calculated by the number of demerit points accrued:

 |Demerit Points Accrued||Original Suspension||Suspension if Good Behaviour Licence Breached|

 |13 to 15 points||3 months||6 months|

 |16 to 19 points||4 months||8 months|

 Is There Anything Else I Can Do To Avoid A Suspension?

-The only way to avoid being suspended if you exceed your demerit points (or breach your Good Behaviour Licence) is by making a court election on the relevant traffic infringement(s).
-A court election means that the traffic infringement will be dealt with by the court, rather than Transport for NSW.
+The only way to avoid being suspended for breaching your Good Behaviour Licence) is by making a court election on the relevant traffic infringement(s).
+A court election means that the traffic infringement will be dealt with by the court sitting in its criminal jurisdiction.

-In court, you will need to elect whether you plead guilty or not guilty.
-If you avoid a conviction (either by being found not guilty of the offence or being granted a section 10 non-conviction) then no demerit points will be accrued for the traffic infringement and your demerit point limit or Good Behaviour Licence won’t be breached.
+When your matter is before the court, you will need to enter a plea of guilty or not guilty.
+If you plead not guilty and are acquitted, receive the benefit of a non-conviction order no demerit points will be accrued for the traffic infringement, and your demerit point limit or Good Behaviour Licence won’t be breached.

 There are consequences for making a court election, including the potential for increased fines and the recording of traffic infringements on your criminal record.
 Before you make a court election you should seek legal advice.
 Please contact Armstrong Legal.